A primer on semiconvex functions in general potential theories: Subequation constraint sets and their subharmonics

 \end{definition}

-In addition to ensuring a well-behaved duality including the {\em reflexivity} property $\widetilde{\widetilde{\call F}} = \call F$, property (T) also ensures the \emph{local existence of strict classical subharmonics}, when we adopt the following notion of strictness.
+In addition to ensuring a well-behaved duality including the {\em reflexivity} property (see \Cref{sec:duality1}) property \eqref{(T)'} also ensures the \emph{local existence of strict classical subharmonics}, when we adopt the following notion of strictness.